samwyma/docker-ci-images/README.md

 ## Building

-Each image is built in their respective folder.
-E.g. `docker build -t landtech/ci-base base`
+Each image is built relative to the root and by specifying the path to the dockerfile.
+This allows us to share files among dockerfiles (e.g. core_deps.sh).
+E.g. `docker build -t landtech/ci-base -f base/Dockerfile .`

 ### Automated Builds